MicrosoftDocs/connected-spaces/articles/install-cameras.md

 - Use the H.264 or M-JPEG codec standard

 > [!NOTE]
-> Currently, Connected Spaces Preview does not support fisheye or panoramic cameras that don’t support on-camera dewarping.
+> Currently, Connected Spaces Preview supports only fisheye or panoramic cameras with on-camera dewarping capabilities.

-Most Connected Spaces Preview customers can use their existing security cameras.
-Microsoft supports a variety of cameras, including Axis, Bosch, and Sony.
+Connected Spaces Preview supports a variety of cameras, including Axis, Bosch, and Sony.
 Validated camera models include Axis M5075 PTZ, Axis M3065-V, Axis M5065, Axis P3324-V Mk II, and Axis P3325-V Mk II.
+Most Connected Spaces Preview customers are able to use their existing security cameras.
 To get the best analytics results, follow the guidelines in [Camera placement suggestions](camera-placement-recommendations.md).

 ## Install a camera